software-mansion/starknet.py/docs/guide.rst

 #############################################################

 :ref:`Deployer` is designed to work with multicalls too.
-It allows to deploy a contract and call its methods in the same multicall.
+It allows to deploy a contract and call its methods in the same multicall, ensuring atomicity of all operations combined.
 Isn't it brilliant?
 Check out the code!

 .. codesnippet:: ../starknet_py/tests/e2e/docs/guide/test_deploying_in_multicall.py
     :language: python